Christianq010/vagrant-box-Intro-to-relational-DB/restaurent-menu/README.md

 # Performing CRUD Operations in Full Stack Foundations

+* We first Setup `database_setup.py` with relevant classes, importing the data types we need and setting up the `declarative_base` and `engine`.
+* Our classes in `database_setup.py` also need to define our tablename using SQLAlchemy syntax.

 ## How to install SQLAlchemy (Python ORM)
 * Download and extract (http://www.sqlalchemy.org/download.html).
 * Open Gitbash from the extracted download and run `python setup.py install`